test-patterns/factory/README.md

 # factory
 Sample problem featuring the factory pattern.

+Use the factory pattern when you want a method to return several possible classes that share a common super class.

 # Class problem
 Welcome to Pizza<sup>2</sup>!
 Our kitchen already outputs messages when a new Pizza or Calzone is ordered.
 See for yourself by running the following command: